Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/Is it time to rethink how creative work gets done_.md

 ---
-title: Is it time to rethink how creative work gets done_
+title: 'Is it time to rethink how creative work gets done_'
 categories:
     - 设计
     - Monotype - Featured Article